d3cod3/Mosaic/README.md

 ## WINDOWS

-At the moment, Mosaic for windows is available as a release: https://github.com/d3cod3/Mosaic/releases, just download and run, or can be compiled using the Mosaic installer here: https://github.com/d3cod3/Mosaic-Installer, where you'll find a ```mosaic_windows_installer.sh``` script to run in a MSYS2 console.
-You'll find instructions for compiling in the repo readme.
+Get Mosaic last release here: https://github.com/d3cod3/Mosaic/releases Just unzip the downloaded release and run it!

 # OF COMPATIBLE RELEASE

 ## 0.11.2 STABLE (official download from [OF site](https://openframeworks.cc/))
 > Compiled/tested with QTCreator on osx/linux/windows
-> Working on native VisualStudio Windows compiling...
+> Compiled on native VisualStudio on Windows

 If you want to build Mosaic, just download OF0.11.2 for your OS (osx, linux, windows) and follow the correspondent setup guide.